 Bloating, cramping, nausea: These are just a few terribly uncomfortable symptoms that are often linked to your reproductive system.
 In some cases, the underlying issue is an ovarian cyst.
-At AllSafe Medical Group in Los Angeles, Lynwood, and Downey, California, the team teaches you about ovarian cysts and can remove them if they’re causing problems.
+At AllSafe Medical Group in Los Angeles, Lynwood, Huntington Park, and Downey, California, the team teaches you about ovarian cysts and can remove them if they’re causing problems.
 If you want to reduce the number of cysts that you get or have one removed, call AllSafe Medical Group, or reserve an appointment online today.

 An ovarian cyst is a fluid-filled growth that develops on the side of one of your ovaries.
 You have two ovaries, and they’re responsible for producing your eggs and your female hormones.